hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 The tool itself can be caused to crash when a falsy configuration is used.
 The crash will happen immediately after the startup so, that it can be fixed right away and does not cause any side effects.

-When using Karma with a headful browser there will be a browser applciation window on your desktop.
+When using Karma with a headful browser there will be a visible browser application window on the desktop.
 This can be closed manually.
 Anyway, this does not affect the execution, since Karma will just restart the browser.

 ### Left out features
 Which features of the system were not described and why were they left out?